VergeGroup/swift-verge/README.md

 ```

 The `storeWhileSourceActive()` call at the end is a method provided by Verge to automatically manage the lifetime of the subscription.
 It retains the subscription as long as the source (in this case, the `store` instance) is alive.

-That's it!
-You now know the basics of using Verge to manage the state in your Swift applications.
-For more advanced use cases and additional features, please refer to the official Verge documentation and GitHub repository.

 ## Using Activity of Store for Event-Driven Programming